 For some people, budgeting is actually kind of fun.
 It is a challenge to see if you can stick to your plan, and it brings a satisfying sense of achievement when you succeed.
 But paradoxically, you already need to be very organized with your money for this to work.
 If you aren’t the type to meticulously count your pennies, you are likely better off automating as much as possible, and knowing approximately how much should be in your accounts at any given time.

 But if you do want to be very exact with your spending, the “envelope system” where you separate out your money for different purposes is decades old and still very popular.
 The idea is that you decide how much to put toward bills, groceries, and other categories of spending each month, and physically put cash in envelopes for each category.
 When the money is spent, it’s gone, so you either need to spend less in another area, or accept that you cannot spend any more in that category.
 It works.
 But in the age of apps and online banking you don’t need to use physical cash or envelopes.
-Some banks allow you to create “folders” in your savings account for different goals, and apps like Mvelopes and GoodBudget can sync with your accounts and give you automatic alerts when you are approaching your spending limit.
+Some banks allow you to create “folders” in your savings account for different goals, and several budgeting apps (including Halpern Financial's Bridge) can sync with your accounts and give you automatic alerts when you are approaching your spending limit.

 Another idea is to get a credit card specifically for discretionary costs.
 Do not use it for necessities like groceries, gas or kids’ needs—just dining out, drinks, or impulse buys.
 This can increase your awareness of this kind of spending, and creates a record of it in your monthly statement, which may motivate you to rein it in.